AlexCC93/readthedocs_test/docs/source/Writting service and client. Python.rst

    if __name__ == '__main__':
       main()

 See that ``spin_until_future_complete()`` function is not being used anymore to avoid blocking the ROS2 executor thread.
 Instead, asynchronous service calls are used properly and a separate method handles the service call asynchronously.
 This method was named ``callback_sum()``.
-Below, ther is a detailed explanation of what is happening:
+Below, there is a detailed explanation of what is happening:

 - First, the ``send_request()`` function works fine and finishes its execution returning an object result of sending the request asynchronously using ``self.cli.call_async()``.
 - This objected returned by ``send_request()`` is stored in a ``Future`` type variable.
 Later, a callback is attached to this object, the ``callback_sum`` method.
 But this callback will only be executed when the ``Future`` object is done; that is why the function ``add_done_callback()`` is being used.